leaf-node/swirlnet.make-population/VS-NEAT.md

 ## Other differences

-There are likely many other unmentioned ways in which this library differs from NEAT, as described in the original paper, and the various implementations of NEAT.
-Some of those difference may be minor, others may be significant.
+There are likely many other undocumented ways in which this library differs from other implementations of NEAT.